amaanh2/WebChatServer/README.md

 - Tried to do the save chat log but not success
 - Communication could have been better
   - weak communication causes problems where two people are working at the same time without talking to each other, overlapping work, or not explaining the code they write to their teammate.
-- start working early is important
-  - start working early will meet the due day

 ## How To Run
 1. Clone the repository to your local machine: git clone https://github.com/amaanh2/WebChatServer